sebastianbergmann/phpunit-documentation-english/src/risky-tests.rst

 Useless Tests
 #############

-PHPUnit can be strict about tests that do not test anything.
-This check can be enabled by using the ``--report-useless-tests`` option on the commandline or by setting ``beStrictAboutTestsThatDoNotTestAnything="true"`` in PHPUnit's XML configuration file.
+PHPUnit is by default strict about tests that do not test anything.
+This check can be disabled by using the ``--dont-report-useless-tests`` option on the commandline or by setting ``beStrictAboutTestsThatDoNotTestAnything="false"`` in PHPUnit's XML configuration file.

 A test that does not perform an assertion will be marked as risky